-Canadians George Siemens of the University of Manitoba and Stephen Downes of the National Research Council took the idea of an open and constructivist learning experience to scale when they offered the very first MOOC in 2008, the term MOOC having being first coined by David Cormier of the University of Prince Edward Island that same year.
+George Siemens and Stephen Downes - Canadians then working at the University of Winnipeg - took the idea of an open and constructivist learning experience to scale when they offered the very first MOOC in 2008, the term MOOC having being first coined by David Cormier of the University of Prince Edward Island that same year.
 They, as are others, must now be surprised at the scale of MOOCs and their rapid development.
 Have MOOCs fulfilled the promise, as seen by Siemens and Downes, of changing not simply access to learning, but the experience of learning - something at the heart of the first MOOC?

-This will be the focus of discussions at the 2017 World Conference of the International Council for Open and Distance Education (ICDE) that Contact North I Contact Nord is hosting in Toronto, Canada (October 17-19, 2017), focused on ONLINE, FLEXIBLE AND OPEN LEARNING: EXPANDING BOUNDARIES ...
-TESTING LIMITS (www.contactnorth.ca/icde2017) - pushing the boundaries.
-In addition to exploring the teaching and learning implications of MOOCs and other approaches to online, flexible and open learning, there will also need to be a focus on equity and the impact of MOOC-like developments on sustainable development.
+This will be the focus of discussions at the 2017 World Conference of the International Council for Open and Distance Education (ICDE) that Contact North I Contact Nord is hosting in Toronto, Canada (October 17-19, 2017), focused on ONLINE, FLEXIBLE AND OPEN LEARNING: EXPANDING BOUNDARIES...TESTING LIMITS (www.contactnorth.ca/icde2017) - pushing the boundaries.
+In adition to exploring the teaching and learning implications of MOOCs and other approaches to online, flexible and open learning, there will also need to be a focus on equity and the impact of MOOC-like developments on sustainable development.